MaudBoucherit/geek_sw_vs_st/proposal.md

 #### Star Wars Vs. Star Trek
 - Overall, are you more familiar with Star Wars or Star Trek universe?
 - You're stuck on a deserted island, with a TV and only one complete set of movies/TV episodes/books/games to entertain you for the rest of your life.
-Which universe would you choose?

 ### Confounding Variables
-- Age:
-- Gender:
-- Continent:
-- Job/Education Sector:
+- What is your age?
+- What is your gender?
+- Which continent would you identify yourself with?
+- What is the main sector of your job/education background?